courtneyring/crawford-county-historical-society/src/copy/about/copy.md

     value: /events
     hollow: true
     variation: neutralDark
-promos:
-  - header: Meet the Board
-    body: Meet the members who volunteer their time and professional expertise to steer the museum in accordance with its mission
-    image: /assets/images/museum-volunteer.jpg
-    backgroundPos: 100% 20%
-    cta:
-      label: Learn More
-      value: /board
-  - header: Support the Museum
-    body: There are many ways to support the museum through both time and funding
-    image: /assets/images/museum-train.jpg
-    cta:
-      label: Support Now
-      value: /support
-  - header: Contact Us
-    body: Get museum hours, location, or contact information to make your visit smooth and enjoyable
-    image: /assets/images/museum-visitors.JPG
-    cta:
-      label: Visit the Museum
-      value: /contact
 ---
 The Crawford County Historical Society and Museum is a non-governmental, 501c3 non-profit corporation, dedicated to “Collecting, Preserving and Interpreting Documents and Artifacts that illustrate the history of Crawford County, Michigan”.